12 Best Project Management Software For Startup Companies

 Price: Airtable is free to start and scales in pricing based on factors such as storage size and data history

-10. Timely
+11. Timely

-Timely is an automated time-tracking tool that also lets you track projects, monitor budgets, and view team performance all in one software.
-With Timely, you can examine past costs, tasks and turnarounds to set competitive rates and improve future project profitability and efficiency.
 And with automatic time-tracking and timesheet drafts, your team can focus less on daily admin tasks — and more on the work itself.

 Timely Users Enjoy:

-- real-time dashboards, live reports and powerful planning
+- Real-time dashboards, live reports, and powerful planning

-11. Fyle
+12. Fyle

 An expense management software like Fyle can help automate mundane, repetitive expense management tasks to boost both the finance team and employees’ productivity.

-- The tool comes with a receipt scanning feature that employees can use to scan, capture, and extract information from paper and digital receipts.
+The tool comes with a receipt scanning feature that employees can use to scan, capture, and extract information from paper and digital receipts.

-- It automatically attaches crucial documents like the receipt and fills the digital expense report without any manual effort.
+It automatically attaches crucial documents like the receipt and fills the digital expense report without any manual effort.

-- Fyle’s robust policy check engine also auto-checks the expense reports for any errors or out-of-policy expenses in real-time.
+- Fyle’s robust policy check engine also auto-checks the expense reports for any errors or out-of-policy expenses in real time.

 - Finance teams can also take care of tedious, manual credit card reconciliation processes as the tool automatically reconciles credit card transactions, expenses, and receipts with just a click of a button.